 Major gifts and foundation support can make a significant impact on the Flynn’s mission to foster the enjoyment, understanding, and development of the performing arts in Vermont and the region.
 Below are a few key areas in need of support.

-The Flynn is supported by the New England Foundation for the Arts through the New England Arts Resilience Fund, part of the United States Regional Arts Resilience Fund, an initiative of the U.S. Regionals Arts Organizations and the Andrew W. Mellon Foundation, with major funding from the federal CARES Act from the National Endowment for the Arts.
+The Flynn is supported by the New England Foundation for the Arts through the New England Arts Resilience Fund, part of the United States Regional Arts Resilience Fund, an initiative of the U.S. Regional Arts Organizations and The Andrew W. Mellon Foundation, with major funding from the federal CARES Act and the American Rescue Plan Act from the National Endowment for the Arts.

 Donors may wish to provide leadership support for a specific performance, series, or art form, which will be used to enhance the quality, diversity, and audience development.